sshreyeah/MiniProject_A3_06/README.md

 # 📊 Executive Summary

 This project explores the behavioral and financial triggers that lead to customer attrition (churn).
-By analyzing a dataset of **2,800 users**, we applied rigorous statistical methods and visual encoding to identify why users stop subscribing and how businesses can intervene early.
-The analysis demonstrates that churn is typically preceded by declining engagement and transactional friction rather than sudden cancellation.
+By analyzing a dataset of **2,800 users**, we applied statistical preprocessing techniques and visualization strategies to understand why customers discontinue subscriptions.
+The analysis demonstrates that churn is typically preceded by declining engagement and transactional friction rather than sudden cancellation, allowing organizations to design preventive retention systems.

 ---